shubh-garg18/DotSlash/README.md

    http://localhost:5173/
    ```

-### 🎥 Need help with the setup?
-👉 Watch [this video](https://youtu.be/setup-guide) for a step-by-step guide.

 ## 🔮 Features for Next Release

 - **Admin Permission:** Implement an admin permission system to manage user access levels and control over certain platform features.
 - **Enhanced Collaboration:** Advanced collaboration features with improved real-time synchronization.

-## 🤝 Contribute

-We welcome contributions to make DotSlash even better!
-Follow the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## 🌟 Support Us

 If you find this helpful or valuable, please consider 🌟 starring the repository.
 It helps us gain visibility and encourages further development.

-## 🧾 License

-This project is licensed under the [MIT License](LICENSE).

 ## 🌟 Appreciation for Resources